 Street food has always been a part of major cities, and I don’t think that deep-fried foods will disappear from their menu in the medium term… If it’s possible to develop a compact and efficient system to transform the oil, why not use it to power vehicles like the Kanteen?
 Of course, it might simply be better to stop eating deep-fried food and opt for a healthier lifestyle.
 Then maybe an electric Kanteen (Or van-trike) would make sense too!

-I would like to thank Adolfo Esquivel for his renderings of the Kanteen.
+The Kanteen concept was imagined in July 2015 by Charles Bombardier and the images were created by Adolfo Esquivel.
 Adolfo earned an industrial design degree in Colombia and completed a postgraduate study in events design at UQAM in Montreal.
 He currently works as a freelance industrial designer in Montreal.
 Adolfo also created the design of the Roswell FS-II flying saucer and the Otöcon vehicle inspection and traffic drone concept.